-Although the TOEs used in the developer testing are part of several MFPs that are identified in the ST, other models are OEM products of the MFP used in the testing.
-They are the same models but have different product names.
+Although the TOEs used in the developer testing are part of several MFPs that are identified in the ST, they have the same security functions but have different print speed.

-As mentioned above, the evaluator judged that the models of "RICOH MP C2003" and "RICOH MP C2503" selected as the targets for the developer testing are consistent with the descriptions in the ST and cover the TOE configurations identified in the ST. The evaluator also judged that the developer testing was performed in the same TOE testing environment as the TOE configuration identified in this ST.
+As mentioned above, the evaluator judged that the models of "Ricoh MP 3554SP" and "Ricoh MP 6054SP" selected as the targets for the developer testing are consistent with the descriptions in the ST and cover the TOE configurations identified in the ST. The evaluator also judged that the developer testing was performed in the same TOE testing environment as the TOE configuration identified in this ST.